hagoodwi92/solarYears/README.md

 ## Setup/Installation Requirements

 * Download solarYears directory.
 Open in VSCode to view business logic and test driven development.
+* To view UI, download the solarYears directory and open index.html in your desired web browser.

 ## Known Bugs